ananyaswadia/For-Loop-In-CPP/README.md

 Exit: Once the condition becomes false, the loop terminates, and control exits the loop.

 <img width="653" height="500" alt="image" src="https://github.com/user-attachments/assets/499ff8ec-7ca2-4a03-86d7-d3f5df7f3da2" />

+## Algorithms
+### Hourglass Pattern
+### Flyod's Series
+1. Start

+2. Input the number of rows (rows)

+3. For i from rows down to 1 and For j from 1 to i: wePrint *

+4. Print a newline

+5. End
+### Password Authentication
+1. Start

+2. Initialize Cap, Num, and Special as 0.

+3. Define strings: cap,num , spchara

+4. Repeat until a valid password is set (i.e., Cap == 1, Num == 1, Special == 1):

+5. Prompt the user to enter a password

+6. Prompt the user to enter the password again

+7. Compare it with the set password: If it matches: Display “System Unlocked” else: Display “Incorrect Password”

+8. End

 ## Conclusion
 We learnt to implement the 'FOR' loop using different star patterns, and programs like password setting to gain a clear understanding.